Fisher King

 Perceval arrives at the Grail Castle to be greeted by the Fisher King in an illustration for a 1330 manuscript of Perceval, the Story of the Grail.

-The Fisher King (Roi Pêcheur; Brenin Pysgotwir; Pyscador Myghtern; Roue ar Peskataer) is a figure in Arthurian legend, the last in a long line of British kings tasked with guarding the Holy Grail.
+The Fisher King (Roi Pêcheur) is a figure in the Arthurian legend, the last in a long line of British kings tasked with guarding the Holy Grail.
 The Fisher King is both the protector and physical embodiment of his lands, but a wound renders him impotent and his kingdom barren.
-Unable to walk or ride a horse, he is sometimes depicted as spending his time fishing while he awaits a "chosen one" who can heal him.
-Versions of the story vary widely, but the Fisher King is typically depicted as being wounded in the groin, legs, or thigh.
+Unable to walk or ride a horse, he is sometimes depicted as spending his time fishing while he awaits a hero who can heal him.

+Versions of the Grail King story vary widely, but the Fisher King, or the Maimed King (Roi Méhaigné), is typically depicted as being wounded in the groin, legs, or thigh.
 The healing of these wounds always depends upon the completion of a hero-knight's task.

-Most versions of the story contain the Holy Grail and the Lance of Longinus as plot elements.
-In some versions, a third character is introduced; this individual, unlike the hero-knight archetype, is ignorant of the King's power, but has the ability to save the king and land, or to doom it.
-Variations of this third party produce divergent legends.
+Besides the Holy Grail, the Lance of Longinus may feature as a key plot element.
+In some variants, a third character is introduced; this individual, unlike the hero-knight archetype, is ignorant of the King's power, but has the ability to save the king and land, or to doom it.

-As a literary character, the Fisher King originates in Chrétien de Troyes' unfinished writings of the adventures of Perceval.
+As a literary character, the Fisher King originates in Chrétien de Troyes' unfinished writings of the adventures of the Grail Knight, Perceval.
 Many authors have endeavoured to complete and extend the work, resulting in various continuations.
 Major sources of the legend include Chrétien's Li Contes del Graal; Perceval, ou Le Conte du Graal (c.
-1160–1180), Wauchier de Denain's First Continuation (c.
-1180–1200), Robert de Boron's Didot-Perceval (c.
+1180–1190), Wauchier de Denain's First Continuation (c.
+1190–1200), Robert de Boron's Didot-Perceval (c.
 1191–1202), Peredur son of Efrawg (c.
 1200), Perlesvaus (c.
 1200), Wolfram von Eschenbach's Parzival (c.
-1217), and Thomas Malory's Morte D'Arthur (c.
+1205), and Thomas Malory's Morte D'Arthur (c.
 1400).
-The Fisher King can be the Grail Knight's father (as in Chrétien's original) or his other relative (uncle, cousin, grandfather).